dsient/CATBOX/README.md

 Made for those who need it.

-Repo will include on version 1.0:
+## Repo will include on version 1.0:
-  Virtualbox install
+- Virtualbox build
-  Various editions of RPI builds
+- Various editions of RPI builds
-  USB-bootable builds (main focus)
+- USB-bootable builds (main focus)